samhagman/flough/README.md

 ### execF()

-The `execF(Function([relatedJobs]))` function does what it says, it executes an arbitrary function.
+The `execF(Function([ancestors]))` function does what it says, it executes an arbitrary function.
 Sometimes you don't want to go through all the trouble of registering a job or flow for something simple (and/or non-reusable) you want to do between two steps.
 The value you resolve in the promise is used as the result of this "job".  **The function must return a Promise.** I recommend [Bluebird](http://bluebirdjs.com/docs/getting-started.html).

  Here is an example of `execF()` using our previous flow example: